Berlin Syndrome (film): Production

 The film is based on the novel of the same name by Melanie Joosten, and the title is a reference to Stockholm syndrome.
 According to director Cate Shortland, the character of Andi had romanticised and idealised the East Germany of his childhood, and wanted to recreate a utopia in his own life.

 In May 2015, Teresa Palmer and Max Riemelt joined the cast.
 Riemelt was chosen from a shortlist of 10 male actors.

 Filming

 Production began in September 2015 in Berlin.
 For two weeks prior to filming, Palmer and Riemelt stayed together in a small apartment similar to the one on the set.

 In November 2015, filming moved to Docklands Studios Melbourne in Australia.

 Release

 The film had its world premiere at the Sundance Film Festival on 20 January 2017.
 Prior to Entertainment One, Curzon Artificial Eye, Vertical Entertainment and Netflix acquired Australian, United Kingdom, and United States distribution rights, respectively.
 It was released in Australia on 20 April, in the United States on 26 May, and in the United Kingdom on 9 June 2017.

 Reception

 Box office

-Berlin Syndrome has grossed $28,660 in the United States and Canada, and $759,531 in other territories, for a total worldwide gross of $788,191.
+Berlin Syndrome grossed $28,660 in the United States and Canada, and $759,531 in other territories, for a total worldwide gross of $788,191.
 Sales of its DVD/Blu-ray releases have cashed $22,663.